 Susceptible Trees and Shrubs

-In addition to Purple Sand Cherries they are particularly destructive to apples (Malus spp.), pears (Pyrus spp.), and crabapples (Malus spp.).
-The disease also can occur on serviceberries (Amelanchier spp.), flowering quinces (Chaenolmeles spp.), cotoneasters (Cotoneaster spp.), hawthorns (Crataegus spp.), quinces (Cydonia spp.), pyracanthas (Pyracantha spp.), blackberries (Rubus spp.), raspberries (Rubus spp.), and mountain ashes (Sorbus spp.)
-(R.D.
-Koski and W.R.
-Jacobi* (12/14)).
+They are particularly destructive to apples (Malus spp.), pears (Pyrus spp.), and crabapples (Malus spp.).
+The disease also occurs on purple leaf sand cherry (Prunus x cistena), (serviceberries (Amelanchier spp.), flowering quinces (Chaenolmeles spp.), cotoneasters (Cotoneaster spp.), hawthorns (Crataegus spp.), quinces (Cydonia spp.), pyracanthas (Pyracantha spp.), blackberries (Rubus spp.), raspberries (Rubus spp.), and mountain ashes (Sorbus spp.)
+(Koski R.D. & Jacobi W.R., re, 2009).

 Photo Credits: all photos taken by the author.